Apply to Doctoral Studies

 Doctoral Studies

-Vilnius University offers doctoral studies in 29 fields of study — from medicine, natural and technological sciences to social sciences and humanities.
+Vilnius University offers doctoral studies in 29 fields of study in the fields of Natural sciences, Medicine and Health sciences , Technological sciences, Social sciences and Humanities.
 Our programs prepare researchers to tackle complex challenges and create innovative solutions that make a real impact.

 Who Can Apply for Doctoral Studies?